idebtor/JoyJava/ComparableComparator.md

 When an array or list can be sorted or searched since they have the built-in capability.
 We say that its elements are comparable (due to the implementation of the Comparable interface).
 The question, with objects whose classes do not implement the Comparable interface, can be sorted or searched?
 In this case you need to provide a Comparator or Comparable interface which is the rule for sorting objects.

 ## 2. Setting up an Example
-Let’s take an example of a stduent group – where we want to line up the students by their student numbers.
+Let’s take an example of a student group in a group – where we want to line up the students by their student numbers.

 We’ll start by creating a simple _Student_ class:

 ```
     public class Student {
+        private String name;
         private int number;
-        private String name;

         private int year;

+        // constructor
-        // constructor, getters, setters
+        // getters, setters

+        @override
+        public String toString() {
+          return name;
+        }
     }
 ```